tripox/digitalocean-mcp-vscode/README.md

 ## Installation

 1. Install the extension from the VS Code marketplace
-2. Set your DigitalOcean API token using the "Set DigitalOcean API Token" command
+2. Set your DigitalOcean API token using the "DigitalOcean MCP (Unofficial): Set DigitalOcean API Token" command
 3. The extension will automatically connect to the MCP server

+## Migration from Previous Versions

+**Breaking Changes in v0.0.2:**
+- Extension package name changed from `digitalocean-mcp` to `tripox-digitalocean-mcp`
+- All command IDs now use `tripox.digitaloceanMCP.*` namespace
+- Configuration keys updated to `tripox.digitaloceanMCP.*` format
+- API tokens stored with new secret storage keys

+**Migration Steps:**
+1. Update to the new version
+2. Reconfigure your settings (they will reset due to namespace changes)
+3. Re-enter your DigitalOcean API token (previous token will not migrate)
+4. Update any custom keybindings or automation that references the old command IDs

 ## Extension Commands

 This extension contributes the following commands:

-* `DigitalOcean MCP: Set DigitalOcean API Token`: Securely store your DigitalOcean API token
+* `DigitalOcean MCP (Unofficial): Set DigitalOcean API Token`: Securely store your DigitalOcean API token
-* `DigitalOcean MCP: Clear DigitalOcean API Token`: Remove stored API token from secure storage
+* `DigitalOcean MCP (Unofficial): Clear API Token for DigitalOcean MCP`: Remove stored API token from secure storage
-* `DigitalOcean MCP: Connect to DigitalOcean MCP Server`: Manually connect to the MCP server
+* `DigitalOcean MCP (Unofficial): Connect to DigitalOcean MCP Server`: Manually connect to the MCP server
-* `DigitalOcean MCP: Disconnect from MCP Server`: Disconnect from the MCP server
+* `DigitalOcean MCP (Unofficial): Disconnect from DigitalOcean MCP Server`: Disconnect from the MCP server
-* `DigitalOcean MCP: Refresh MCP Servers`: Refresh the list of available MCP servers
+* `DigitalOcean MCP (Unofficial): Refresh MCP Servers`: Refresh the list of available MCP servers

 ## Extension Settings

 This extension contributes the following settings:

-* `digitalocean-mcp.serverCommand`: Command to run the DigitalOcean MCP server (default: `npx`)
+* `tripox.digitaloceanMCP.serverCommand`: Command to run the DigitalOcean MCP server (default: `npx`)
-* `digitalocean-mcp.serverArgs`: Arguments for the MCP server command (default: `["@digitalocean/mcp"]`)
+* `tripox.digitaloceanMCP.serverArgs`: Arguments for the MCP server command (default: `["@digitalocean/mcp"]`)
-* `digitalocean-mcp.autoConnect`: Automatically connect to MCP server on startup (default: `true`)
+* `tripox.digitaloceanMCP.autoConnect`: Automatically connect to MCP server on startup (default: `true`)

 ## Setup